 Our Common Stock and Series L Preferred Stock are listed on Nasdaq and the TASE.
 The dual-listing of our Common Stock and Series L Preferred Stock may result in price variations of our securities between the two exchanges due to a number of factors.
 First, trading in our securities on these markets takes place in different currencies (USD on Nasdaq and ILS on the TASE).
 In addition, the exchanges are open for trade at different times of the day and on different days.
 For example, Nasdaq opens generally during U.S. business hours, Monday through Friday, while the TASE opens generally during Israeli business hours, Sunday through Thursday.
-The two exchanges also observe different public holidays.
-Differences in the trading schedules, as well as volatility in the exchange rate of the two currencies, among other factors, may result in different trading prices for our Common Stock and Series L Preferred Stock on the two exchanges.
+The two exchanges also observe different trading prices for our Common Stock and Series L Preferred Stock on the two exchanges.
 Any decrease in the trading price of our Common Stock and Series L Preferred Stock in one market could cause a decrease in the trading price of such security on the other market.